Weed in Yingge

 Moreover, as a hub for creativity and artisanal craftsmanship, Yingge could capitalize on the growing demand for hemp-based products.

-Looking Ahead: What’s Next for Cannabis in Yingge?
+Looking Ahead: What’s Next for Cannabis?

 While the current legal framework in Taiwan prohibits cannabis use, there is no doubt that global trends are slowly influencing local attitudes, even in places like Yingge.